healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 *   Keep Warm (10%) - **7.0**/10

 The Bella Ceramic Gooseneck Electric Kettle showed a good performance all things considered.
-Its boiling time was a bit slow but the energy consumption and noise level were up to standard.
-The only unfortunate thing was that we had some high hopes in the Keep Warm department which the kettle didn’t live up to.
+Its boiling time was a bit slow, but otherwise energy consumption and noise levels were average.
+Unfortunately, our high hopes in the heat retention department were dashed because the material of design failed to deliver.

 ### Boiling Time